BoiseState/CS453-resources/README_TEMPLATE.md

 use it?
 Is this an executable, if so how can a user get up to speed as fast as possible.

+##Testing

+This section should detail how you tested your code.
+Simply stating "I ran it a few times and it seems to work" is not sufficient.
+Your testing needs to be detailed here or even better, this section should just point the user at the appropriate unit/system tests that you wrote.

 ##Discussion

 Discuss the issues you encountered during programming (development)